 - Mix all dry ingredients (almonds, cocoa, coconut sugar and erythritol) in a large bowl and make sure everything is blended well.

 - Pull out small bunches from the dough and roll them into balls somewhat smaller than table tennis balls.
 I call that size two-bite size.
 Roll each ball through the coconut until covered with it.
+Add more coconut to the board if necessary.

 Nutrition information is for one ball, assuming you have a yield of 27 balls.